-Deep Creek Hot Springs Trail is a 5.1 mile heavily trafficked out and back trail located near Apple Valley, California that features hot springs and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+Deep Creek Hot Springs Trail is a 5.1 mile heavily trafficked out and back trail located near Apple Valley, California that features hot springs and is rated as moderate.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Good trail that follows the PCT heading southbound. $5.00 per person

 we made it!!! don't follow your GPS unless you can use a map and have 4x4